 TIP: Contact Australian Home Heating Association for information about efficient wood heater operation techniques, knowing when wood is ready for use for cleaner burning (eg low moisture content) and general advice.
 This can save you money and help prevent air pollution at the same time.

 Burning rubbish or lighting fires in backyards is prohibited, and can incur fines.
 It’s okay to light a fire for cooking or warming at home as long as you use dry seasoned wood, LPG, natural gas or barbecue coals.
 Whenever a total fire ban is in place, no burning at all is permitted except for gas powered BBQs on your property.
 Some other types of fires may also be permitted such as for the purpose of bush fire hazard reduction.
 Contact the NSW Rural Fire Service RFS or NSW Environment Protection Agency EPA for more information regarding other approvals and restrictions.
-If you see prohibited backyard burning, please report it to Council.
+If you see prohibited backyard burning please call 000 and report it to Council.

 A smoky vehicle is any motor vehicle that produces visible smoke continuously for over 10 seconds.
 If you see a smoky vehicle, please report it to the EPA.
 You can avoid contributing to air pollution and enhance your own health and that of pedestrians and other road users by maintaining your vehicle to minimise exhaust pollution.

 TIP: You can help cut down on air pollution caused by vehicles on the road by making use of public transport or carpooling.